ddulesov/clickhouse_driver/README.md

 * `Tuple` - no plans to  support
 * `AggregateFunction` - no plans to support
 * `LowCardinality` - add write support, extend it to `Date`, `DateTime` types
-* `Serde` - Row serializer/deserializer interface in addition to bespoke one
+* `Serde` - Row serializer/deserializer interface in addition to ad-hoc one
 * `TLS`
+* C-API ?
 * `async_std` runtime